lawal-mj/load-mimic-iv-into-postgresql/README.md

 ```
 ![alt text](<images/Screenshot 2024-03-19 at 7.55.59 PM.png>)

-6. Next, run the validation scripyts to ensure everything is correct.
+6. Next, run the validation scripts to ensure everything is correct.
 * if using the demo, run:
 ```bibtex
 \i C:/postgres-scripts/validate_demo.sql